-See the attached Analysis of Variance 2021 Report
+See the attached Analysis of Variance 2022 Report

 The NCEA Level 1, 2 and 3 results continue to improve and I am delighted with the trend direction.

-The top seven students also receive a \$2000.00 Oceana Gold Company Scholarship.
+An exciting development this year has been an increase to the scholarship offered to our top 5 students who receive a \$4000.00 Oceana Gold Company Scholarship.